thebigfilecom/thebigfile-com-dev/submodules/response-verfication/examples/http-certification/assets/README.md

 ## Serving assets

 The `serve_asset` function is responsible for serving assets.
 It uses the `serve_asset` function from the `AssetRouter` to serve the assets.
 This function returns the `HttpResponse`, a witness (`HashTree`), and an expression path.
-The witness and expression path is used to generate the `IC-Certificate` header, which is added to the response before returning it.
+The witness and expression path is used to generate the `BIG-Certificate` header, which is added to the response before returning it.

 ```rust
 fn serve_asset(req: &HttpRequest) -> HttpResponse {